 If you want to catch up on prior posts before reading this installment, you can do so here:

 Past Installments of “Mike Armes’ ’70s Christmas Spectular”

 The year is now 1979, and “The Hulk” is the hottest property in licensing.
 Kids clamor to capture the excitement of TV’s “The Incredible Hulk” (starring Bill Bixby and Lou Ferrigno), while manufacturers scramble to fill the market demand.

 In today’s marketplace, such a popular TV show would create a financial windfall for the master license-holder; In 1979, that would have been Mego.
 However, licensing was much different back then, and Mego struggled against the undefined ‘rules of the game.’
 With a Hulk toy license from Marvel (for four years running, back in ‘79), Mego should have been free to print their own money!

 However, the relatively new world of licensed merchandise was rife with malleable, unclear rules.
 Non-exclusive contracts allowed multiple manufacturers to cash in on toys that Mego, alone, should have been free to produce and capitalize on.

-I devoted an entire chapter of World’s Greatest Toys! to Christmas catalogs, this wondrous time of year, and the joys-’n-toys the season brought.
-Here’s a snippet from the book (page 54, for those reading along), followed by a scan of the cited page-spread:
+I discuss the resultant issues, several times, in World’s Greatest Toys! including this snippet from the Hulk chapter of the book (page 180, for those reading along), followed by a scan of the cited page-spread:

 Want to read more?
 Buy Mego 8″ Super-Heroes: World’s Greatest Toys!
 Just $32.97 (save 34%)